abhinavtiwari11/Abhinav-recipe/README.md

-# 🍽️ Abhinav Recipe App
+# 🍽️ Recipe Manager App

 A responsive **Single Page Application (SPA)** built using **HTML, CSS, and Vanilla JavaScript**.
 The app allows users to **add, edit, delete, filter, and view recipes**, with all data stored in **localStorage**.